Test Your Garden Soil

 The more information you can supply about the soil, the better the recommendations will be.
 Specify the plants that are to be grown.
 Fertilizer recommendations cannot be made if you do not specify the crop to be grown.

 Mail or deliver the soil sample(s) and the information sheet(s) to the lab of your choice (see Guide A-146).
 You can share the lab results with your local county Extension agent or agronomy specialist if the lab does not provide sufficient information on how to interpret the test results.
 NMSU Extension Circular 676, Interpreting Soil Tests: Unlock the Secrets of Your Soil (http://aces.nmsu.edu/pubs/_circulars/CR676/welcome.html), can also help you interpret what the numbers mean.

 Please visit http://westernsoil.nmsu.edu for video demonstrations on how to collect and prepare samples for shipping to a soil-testing laboratory.
 Video topics include “Getting Started,” “Probe Versus Shovel,” “Random Sampling a Small Field with Hammer Probe,” “Random Sampling Across a Large Field with Hammer Probe,” and a short demonstration on how to handle soil variability with depth.

 Note on Dying Plants

 Grasses, vegetables, flowers, and other crops seldom die from lack of fertility.
 Water management, disease, and insects are some factors that can cause damage or death to plants.
-Check with your county agent, for soil analysis is of little value in diagnosing these problems.
+If you experience dying plants, check with your county Extension agent (http://aces.nmsu.edu/county/) because soil analysis is of little value in diagnosing these problems.